daz-codes/daz.codes/pages/blog/ruby-number-methods.md

 ## `digits`

-Simple returns an array of the digits in the number, from smallest to largest.
+This simply returns an array of the digits in the number, from smallest to largest.

 ```ruby
 29.digits